Welcome to the Camron-Stanford House

-The Camron-Stanford House is the last of the beautiful 19th century mansions that once surrounded Lake Merritt.
-In its long life, the house was the private residence of five families instrumental in the development of the City of Oakland and the State of California.
-In the early 20th century it became the first museum in the City of Oakland.
+The Camron-Stanford House is the last of the beautiful Victorian mansions that once surrounded Lake Merritt, and was the home to five influential families before becoming the first museum in the City of Oakland.

 The restored home helps visitors time travel to the 1880s and enter meticulously recreated living spaces while learning about the early days of Oakland as a city.
 In addition, the house presents various exhibits throughout the year that focus on aspects of life and culture in the 19th century.